Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

     - Create a web App and configure it
     - Create a new empty Virtual network
     - After both have been creted, you can then select the newly created app and select `|| Networking ` to configure linking the database network with the app
     - Add a VM to the network and install SQL server 2019 server image on it.
-Note that you will not be able to use the default subnet with it as it will be used by the Azure Web app
+Note that you will not be able to use the default subnet with it as it will be used by the Azure Web app.
+So you can create a new subnet calling it the database subnet